 WHITE BLOOD CELLS – DIFFERENTIAL

 Neutrophils – Neutrophilia (>25,000/µL) brings up the problem of hematologic malignancy (leukemia, myelofibrosis) versus reactive leukocytosis, including “leukemoid reactions.”
-Laboratory tests of this problem may include expert review of the peripheral smear, leukocyte alkaline phosphatase, and cytogenetic analysis of peripheral Blood or marrow granulocytes.
+Laboratory tests of this problem may include an expert review of the peripheral smear, leukocyte alkaline phosphatase, and cytogenetic analysis of peripheral Blood or marrow granulocytes.
 Neutropenia may be found in certain infections, including typhoid fever, brucellosis, viral illnesses, rickettsioses, and malaria.
-Other causes include aplastic anemia (see list of drugs above), aleukemic acute leukemias, thyroid disorders, hypopitituitarism, cirrhosis, and Chediak-Higashi syndrome.
+Other causes include aplastic anemia (see list of drugs above), aleukemic acute leukemias, thyroid disorders, hypopituitarism, cirrhosis, and Chediak-Higashi syndrome.

 Lymphocytes – Lymphocytosis is seen in infectious mononucleosis, viral hepatitis, cytomegalovirus infection, other viral infections, pertussis, toxoplasmosis, brucellosis, TB, syphilis, lymphocytic leukemias, and lead, carbon disulfide, tetrachloroethane, and arsenical poisonings.
 A mature lymphocyte count >7,000/µL in an individual over 50 years of age is highly suggestive of chronic lymphocytic leukemia (CLL).
-Drugs increasing the lymphocyte count include aminosalicyclic acid, griseofulvin, haloperidol, levodopa, niacinamide, phenytoin, and mephenytoin.
+Drugs increasing the lymphocyte count include aminosalicylic acid, griseofulvin, haloperidol, levodopa, niacinamide, phenytoin, and mephenytoin.
 Lymphopenia is a characteristic indication of AIDS.
-It is also seen in acute infections, Hodgkin’s Disease, systemic lupus, renal failure, carcinomatosis, and with administration of corticosteroids, lithium, mechlorethamine, methysergide, niacin, and ionizing irradiation.
-Of all hematopoietic cells lymphocytes are the most sensitive to whole-body irradiation, and their count is the first to fall in radiation sickness.
+It is also seen in acute infections, Hodgkin’s Disease, systemic lupus, renal failure, carcinomatosis, and with the administration of corticosteroids, lithium, mechlorethamine, methysergide, niacin, and ionizing irradiation.
+Of all hematopoietic cells, lymphocytes are the most sensitive to whole-body irradiation, and their count is the first to fall in radiation sickness.